brendan-ward/pymgl/README.md

 git commit -am "update maplibre-native" to latest
 ```

+Note: this can also checkout a recent release of the core.

 ### Architecture

 This package is composed of 2 main parts:

 - wrapper around Maplibre Native classes to make constructing and managing
   properties of the map easier
 - Python bindings created using nanobind against that wrapper

 The wrapper is located in `src/map.cpp`.